Medhansh404/Larning_ML/DL_Models/Library/Optimisers/ReadMe.md

 # Thinking about the design approach: 2 options like pytorch, another is to make a simple approach
 1).
-Pytorch :
+Pytorch:
-        pros : well, it is apparently the right way easily maintainable and gives structure, object-oriented
+        pros: well, it is apparently the right way easily maintainable and gives structure, object-oriented
         cons: should know a lot before running a simple thing, complicated code, end up thinking about design and code nothing
 2).
 Simple:
         pros: simple and does the job on simple stuff